wpswings/mwb-bookings-for-woocommerce/README.txt

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE BOOKINGS PLUGIN ==

-Get Bookings for WooCommerce and easily create an online booking system that provides versatile booking solutions with flexible booking slots, easy booking management, and a lot more.
+Bookings for WooCommerce turn your ordinary WooCommerce store into an effective booking solution provider.
+Making use of bookings plugin features, you can create an online booking system that caters to all your customer’s requirements with ease.
+Get Bookings plugin and easily create an online booking system that provides versatile booking solutions with flexible booking slots, easy booking management, and a lot more.

 > Note:  Get [**Bookings for WooCommerce Pro**](https://makewebbetter.com/product/bookings-for-woocommerce-pro/?utm_source=MWB-bookings-org&utm_medium=MWB-org-page&utm_campaign=MWB-bookings-org  )